litichevskiy/QR-Code-reader/README.md

 ## QR Code Reader

-This app for reading and creating qr code
+This app for reading and creating qr code.

 #### Installation